Jon Gruden repeats that he’s not a racist after Raiders loss - NewsBreak

 Gruden ended his news conference after a series of questions about the emails and his behavior.
 He said he has not been contacted by the NFL about the remark, but “we’ll see what happens here in the next few days.”

 “I’m not going to answer all these questions today,” Gruden said.
 “I think I’ve addressed it already.
 I can’t remember a lot of the things that transpired 10 or 12 years ago, but I stand here in front of everybody apologizing.
 I know I don’t have an ounce of racism in me.
-I’m a guy that takes pride in leading people together, and I’ll continue to do that for the rest of my life.”Raiders owner calls Jon Gruden’s reported racist comment ‘disturbing’
+I’m a guy that takes pride in leading people together, and I’ll continue to do that for the rest of my life.”Cardinals use Hopkins, stellar defense to beat 49ers 17-10

 Raiders quarterback Derek Carr said he was among many players who were “shocked” to hear about Gruden’s comment a decade ago.
 Carr said Gruden addressed the issue and gave his side of the story in a team meeting the morning before the story broke.